B1gF1s4/TLD-Twitch-Integration/notes.md

 - redeem refund on multiple of the same redeem at the same time
 - cooldown defaults
 - needs maximum of open redeems in execution queue
-- fix bug when clearing queue in main menu with at least one of the open redeems refunded manually
 - animal cleanup

 ## Feature Ideas